 In a clean wok, heat 2 tablespoons of cooking oil on medium-low heat.
 Add the butter.

 Once the butter melts, add in the chopped garlic and fry until fragrant.

 Lower the heat and add in the salted egg yolks and chilli padi.

 Stir and allow the mixture to cook until it turns foamy.

 Add in the fried whitebait.
 Stir-fry briefly until the whitebait is coated in the salted egg yolk mixture.
+Season with salt.

 Transfer the whitebait onto a serving dish and garnish with the fried curry leaves.
 Serve immediately.

 CHEF’S TIP: For extra crunch, try double frying the whitebait.

 ABOUT THE CHEF: Hedy Khoo is the columnist for The New Paper’s HED CHEF which features Asian cuisine and recipes.
 You can follow Hedy on her Instagram account @hedchefhedykhoo for more of her culinary adventures.

 Recipe: Hedy Khoo / Photo: The New Paper